 Loan funds are sent to Ashland University directly.
 If you were awarded financial aid in excess of the charges and have a credit balance on your student account, you may request a refund check after your first class of the term.
 Please call Student Accounts at 800.882.1548 to make that request.

 Either the income information on the FAFSA appears to be in error or the federal government chose your FAFSA for verification.
-The FAFSA must be accurate and if you were chosen for verification, we are required by the federal government to obtain a copy of your federal tax return transcript before you can receive need-based federal aid (i.e., Work Study or Subsidized Stafford Loan); we can no longer accept copies of your tax return.
+The FAFSA must be accurate and if you were chosen for verification, we are required by the federal government to obtain a copy of your federal tax return transcript before you can receive need-based federal aid (i.e., Work Study or Federal Direct Subsidized Loan); we can no longer accept copies of your tax return.